Deepfakes.

 - Educate kids about consent.
 Teach children about the importance of boundaries and that they should never feel pressured to share photos or personal information.

 - Promote healthy skepticism.
-Warn children about interacting with strangers online and be cautious of anyone asking for photos or videos—even people they know.
+Warn children about interacting with strangers online and caution them about anyone asking for photos or videos, even people they know.

 - Stay informed.
 Keep up with the latest online trends, apps, and tools predators may use.
 Knowledge empowers you to take proactive steps.